 - Remove the cake from the refrigerator and find the area you’d like to be the “back” of the cake to test your first ganache drip.
 Place the tip of the squeeze bottle just above the edge of the cake (where the top and sides meet) and gently squeeze a small amount of chocolate drip out--if the drip falls how you like it, keep going with this technique all around the top edge of the cake.
 Squeeze a bit more chocolate onto the top of the cake and smooth with an offset spatula.

-- Before the chocolate sets, decorate the top with berries, or whatever else you’d like to use as decor.
+- Before the chocolate sets, decorate the top with berries, Lost Farm chews, and whatever else you’d like to use as decor.
 Return to the refrigerator until ready to serve.
 Let the cake come to room temperature about 30 minutes before serving, and decorate with any fragile items like KIVA products or PETRA glitter.
 Enjoy!